Primary Legislation: Civil Aviation Act 2023, Sch 2, Cl 25(1)

 • Conducting examinations of applicants and licence holders and reporting the results of those examinations to the Director; and

-• Providing exceptions for temporary medical conditions to the reporting requirements set in section 27C, refer to Change in medical condition / suspension process; and
+• Providing exceptions for temporary medical conditions to the reporting requirements set in Schedule 2, clause 8, refer to Change in medical condition / suspension process; and

 • Specifying the requirements of examinations or other clinical matters, which must be reasonable, including but not limited to: